OnePlus3-GCam-Modules/op3frontcamfix/README.md

 - [3liteking](https://forum.xda-developers.com/member.php?u=7606633) and [CrashOverride1995](https://forum.xda-developers.com/member.php?u=4691396) for some boot script logic and SELinux fixes from another module, which have been used here;
 - [S4turno](https://forum.xda-developers.com/member.php?u=4487956) for previous template updates to the module and merging both modules into one.

+## Donate
+[Here](https://www.paypal.me/GeorgeKiarie) you can donate to the author of modified libraries.
+If you are interested about how he managed to do that, check [here](https://www.celsoazevedo.com/files/android/f/defcomg_imx179.mp4) and [here](https://www.celsoazevedo.com/files/android/f/defcomg_imx371.mp4)
 ## Changelog

 ### V 1.2.1